2024 Shortlist

 measuring the positions of stars

-by the limb of the sun.
-Like my great-
+as it passes by the limb of the sun.

-precious thing, and in this nowhen, I’m not
+the most precious thing, and in this nowhen,

 Somewhere the future is happening,